Part 4: How to Maximise Your ATAR

 The study of English is something that needs to be planned out in advance and approached in a systematic manner.
 If you put English off until just prior to assessment tasks, the trials, or the pre-HSC study vacation it is too late to prepare.

 Successful English students do things like read ahead, make notes as they go, and develop a steady habit of writing practice essays and creatives and doing past papers.
-They understand this process for studying English explicitly and dedicate sufficient amount of time for it.
+They understand this process for studying English explicitly and dedicate a sufficient amount of time to it.

 Here is a process that all Matrix English students learn and follow for their English studies: